Employment solicitors for agency and temporary workers

-We have helped over 3,000 employees with their employment law claims and we can help you with your claim.
+We have helped over 3,000 employees with their employment law claims and we can help you.

 Agency and temporary workers have a unique set of employment rights that employers must adhere to by law.
 At Co-op Legal Services, our Employment Law Solicitors only represent individuals, not employers, and we offer practical legal advice and fixed fee legal solutions for temporary and agency workers.